Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 But that's exactly what happened; Watkins flirted with 1,000 yards as well.

 We probably should have seen a regression coming, though.
-2014 was not some launching pad for incredible early wide receiver production.
+That year was not some launching pad for incredible early wide receiver production.
 History tells us that first-round wide receivers, some of them later becoming dominant, did not have huge success out of the gate.

 Receiver (Team)